WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 ## Get rid of the line that gives away the mystery word

 Finally, before you let your friends have a go at your new game, you should locate the *two* places where there is a line of code which displays the mystery word.
-Either delete these lines, or add a ```#``` character at the beginning of each to turn them into comments so that Python will ignore these lines and not print the mystery word before it's been guessed.
+Either delete these lines, or add a ```#``` character at the beginning of each to turn them into comments so that Python will ignore these lines and not print the mystery word and spoil the game.

 You have now coded Hangman!
 Well done.
 See if you can beat the computer in your own game.